© 2026

 Search results for

-• Today on Colorado Edition: we’ll learn about COVID-19 outbreaks at nursing homes around the state.
-Plus, we’ll hear about apprenticeship programs, and get ideas for how to safely celebrate Thanksgiving this year.
+• Today on Colorado Edition: we’ll learn about telehealth during the pandemic.
+Plus, we’ll talk with a local teacher, and get some tips for how to listen better.